Crossing the Border

 US citizens who are owners of a seasonal Tourism business in Canada are advised to have the following documents in their possession for ease of processing their entry into Canada

-• Work permit compliance fee receipt with the payment reference number written on it ( the receipt for the $230 fee paid)
+• Work permit compliance fee receipt with the payment reference number written on it

 • Share certificate if applicable (A share certificate is a certificate issued by a company certifying that on the date the certificate is issued a certain person is the registered owner of shares in the company.
 The key information contained in the share certificate is: the name and address of the shareholder and the number of shares held)